 The WTS introduced this new donations policy evidently to avoid tax on the sale of its publications.
 Asking for donations – something condemned for a century – had become acceptable.

-appeals for donations appeared in WTS publications.
-Notice how no
+Moreover, detailed appeals for donations appeared in WTS publications.
+Notice how no avenue is left uncovered:

 • CONTRIBUTIONS TO THE WORLDWIDE WORK: Many set aside or budget an amount that they place in the contribution boxes labeled: "Contributions for the Society's Worldwide Work – Matthew 24:14."
 Each month congregations forward these amounts either to the world headquarters in Brooklyn, New York, or to the nearest branch office.